Skip to content

 Fields

-• q :: A — specific humidity [kg/kg].
-Layout matches grid 3D shape.
+• q :: QA — specific humidity [kg/kg].
+Layout is the matching horizontal shape plus a trailing vertical dimension.

 • metvars :: M — additional met-specific fields (winds, omega, diffusivities, etc.) as a NamedTuple.
 Content depends on the met driver.